 It’s no secret in the world of SEO that if you’re not on Page 1, you’re likely not killing the organic search game.

 What’s this mean?
-Two things:

 - If you’re not on Page 1, you need to be.

 - There are still too many instances when a user types a search query and can’t find exactly what it’s looking for.